whosethere/BeetLoaderAnalytics/readme.md

 - `src/transform_raw_data_beetloader.py (--input raw_data_beetloader.csv)` - A Python script I developed to transform the raw data.

 **Project Description**:
-The transformed dataset includes key features necessary for comprehensive analysis, with additional attributes to provide deeper insights.
-I designed the features to be easily modifiable.
+The transformed dataset includes features necessary for analysis, with attributes to provide insights.
+I designed the features to be modifiable.
 For example, the script allows for toggling the inclusion or exclusion of records with missing values (lines 96 and 98), depending on analytical needs.

 ---

 ### Data Exploration and Comparative Analysis

 **Project Overview**:
 I conducted an exploratory data analysis (EDA) to uncover insights from the `beetloader_processed.csv` and `trucks.csv` datasets.
-Furthermore, I compared these datasets to assess their compatibility and the potential for integrated analysis.
+I compared these datasets to assess their compatibility and the potential for integrated analysis.

 **Implementation Details**:
 **File**: